n3wtt-ex/flownest/FIX_INSTRUCTIONS.md

 This will:
 - Create a simplified version of the `get_user_approval_status_message` function
-- Update the organization creation trigger
+- Update the organization creation function to set new users as inactive with pending status
-- Update the organization lookup function
+- Update the organization lookup function to be more lenient with existing users

 ### Step 2: Test Existing Account Access